kubewarden/docs/docs/distributing-policies/secure-supply-chain.md

     urlPrefix: https://github.com/flavio
 ```

-#### GitHub actions signature verification
+### GitHub actions signature verification

-The signature validation kind, `githubAction` is for validating policies signed in a GitHub Actions environment.
+The "kind", `githubAction` is to validate policies signed in GitHub Actions.
-It can be done with the `genericIssuer` kind as well.
+You can do this with the `genericIssuer` kind as well.
-You can simplify the signature requirement process using two additional fields for `githubAction`:
+To simplify the signature requirement process, use two extra fields for `githubAction`:

 - `owner` (mandatory): GitHub ID of the user or organization to trust
 - `repo`: the name of the repository to trust

-For example, the last configuration snippet above, that used a `genericIssuer`, could be rewritten as:
+For example, the last snippet, using `genericIssuer`, could be rewritten as:

 ```yaml
 - kind: githubAction
   owner: flavio
 ```

-#### Signature annotations validation
+### Signature annotations validation

 All signature types can have other optional validation fields, `annotations`.
 These fields are key/value data added by during the signing process.

-With Kubewarden you can ensure policies are signed by trusted users **and** have specific annotations.
+With Kubewarden, you can ensure policies are signed by trusted users
+**and** have specific annotations.

+The next validation checks 2 conditions for the policy:

+- that it's signed with a specific key
-The next validation checks signing with a specific key, and production environment annotation.
+- it has a production environment annotation.

 ```yaml
 - kind: pubKey